CirrusMD/CirrusMD-Android-SDK-Example/README.md

 ### Spanish Localization

-With v10.1.0 of the CirrusMD SDK, we introduced support for Spanish localization.
+In v10.1.0 of the CirrusMD SDK, we introduced support for Spanish localization.
 This feature includes:
 - Automatic translation of the CirrusMD SDK.
 - A "Language" tab in the CirrusMD SDK Settings, which navigates user to the device's locale settings
 - Real time translation support when chatting with a doctor.
 The device's language must be set to Spanish (es, es-US, or any other spanish locale), AND this feature must be enabled in CirrusMD's Manage settings.